Your Brain Could Be Sabotaging Your New Year’s Resolution

 The most obvious reason why resolutions fail is that we simply choose goals that aren’t easy to keep.

 It doesn’t matter what that specific resolution is, the fact that you’ve chosen it as a thing that needs to change in your life, means that it’s something that doesn’t come easily to you.
-After all, how many of us make a resolution to eat more chocolate or to sit on the couch and watch more TV?
+After all, how many of us make a resolution to eat more junk food or to sit on the couch and watch more TV?
 We choose resolutions that are already a challenge for us.

 New year’s resolutions also have to go up against a very strong force – habit.